-- 6.4 Human Resources there are no direct implications - 6.5 Land, Property and Accommodation there are no direct implications - 6.6 Significant Community Impact there are no direct implications - 6.7 Corporate Health and Safety implications there are no direct implications - 7.
-Risk Implications - 7.1 (i) Options Explored not applicable - 7.2 (ii) Key risks associated with the preferred approach not applicable - 8.
-Recommendations - 8.1 Members are asked to: - a) Comment on the achievements, issues and future concerns noted this quarter - b) Highlight any area for which they want to look at performance in more detail at a future meeting - c) Refer the report to Executive to ensure relevant portfolio holders are placing a local focus on those highlighted areas showing deteriorating performance categories apply?
+- 6.4 Human Resources there are no direct implications - 6.5 Land, Property and Accommodation there are no direct implications - 6.6 Significant Community Impact there are no direct implications - 6.7 Corporate Health and Safety implications there are no direct implications

+7. Risk Implications

+- 7.1 (i) Options Explored not applicable - 7.2 (ii) Key risks associated with the preferred approach not applicable

+8. Recommendations

+Executive is asked to:

+- a) Comment on the achievements, issues and any future concerns noted this quarter - b) Relevant portfolio holders to ensure management has a local focus on those highlighted areas showing deteriorating performance categories apply?